-Using this model, TPI studies can be done in patients with irregular heart rhythms.
-By using mathematical models of the vasculature supplying TPI voxels, statistical noise in the TPI images can be reduced to a minimum allowing the vascular supply to small regions
+Using such models, TPI studies can be done in patients with irregular heart rhythms.
+By using mathematical models of the vasculature supplying TPI voxels, statistical noise in the TPI images can be reduced to a minimum allowing the vascular supply to small regions of tissue to be evaluated.
+By studying both the arteriolar and the venular waveforms, arterial hypoperfusion and venous hypertension can be evaluated in real time without waiting for tissue breakdown.